Mikerniker/100_Days_of_Python/Day54/README.md

 ### The challenge

-- Create a python decorator.
+- Create a python decorator (main.py).
+- Create a basic flask app (hello.py)

 ## Table of contents